Neuro-affirming, narrative therapist with a subspecialty in ERP for OCD. I focus on what matters most to you and always seek your feedback.

 I view trauma as an experience that violates a deeply held value (be it life, safety, trust, how people should be treated).
 When the violation is profound enough it can result in disconnection, dis-association, and strong reactions to other experiences that invoke the same value.
 I have extensive experience supp

 Narrative therapy is an open and creative perspective on healing and growth.
 'People aren't problems, problems are problems' is a classic one-liner.
-I've been practicing narrative since I was first trained in it seven years ago, and I have five years experience training other clinicians in it as well.
+I've been practicing narrative since I was first trained in it nine years ago, and I have five years experience training other clinicians in it as well.

 I am experienced in providing Rumination-Focused Exposure and Response Prevention, a practical and achievable pathway to healing from OCD.
 I offer a specialized treatment program and rate for these services.